-The main differences between these approaches lie in the fact that they use different methodologies, all of which are recognised by Ofsted and form part of the Early Years Foundation Stage framework.
-The Montessori approach, for instance, puts at its centre a child’s independence in learning and development, while the Reggio Emilia approach focuses on how the environment can act as a ‘third teacher’.
+Despite the differences between these approaches, all of them are recognised by Ofsted and form part of the Early Years Foundation Stage framework.
+The Montessori approach puts at its centre the child’s independence in learning and development, while the Reggio Emilia approach focuses on how the learning environment can act as a ‘third teacher’.
 Forest School sessions at our nursery develop confidence and self-esteem through learner-inspired, hands-on experiences in natural settings.

 In this post we review the core features of each approach and explain, in simple terms, how we combine their best elements into a unique hybrid approach which is followed here at Alphablocks Nursery School & Pre-Prep, a boutique nursery in the heart of Hadley Wood village, serving local communities in Barnet and Enfield.

 Reggio Emilia Nurseries

-Nurseries who follow the Reggio Emilia approach place a strong emphasis on the role of the environment in early learning, and its potential as a ‘third teacher’.
+Nurseries that follow the Reggio Emilia approach place a strong emphasis on the role of the environment in early learning, and its potential as a ‘third teacher’.
 We adopt the following key elements from this approach:

 - We create unique learning spaces for our children.
 Our classroom is enriched with natural plants, plenty of natural light, natural handmade resources, cosy corners and a creative workshop area.